puppetlabs/education-builds/README.markdown

 ## Usage

 1. Install virtualbox, packer, and vmware ovftool and ensure the binaries are in the path.
-2. Run setup script to download and deploy base images:
+1. Run setup script to download and deploy base images:
   * `setup.sh`
-3. Run packer to build educationbase VM.
+1. Run packer to build educationbase VM.
   * `packer build -var-file=templates/learning.json templates/educationbase.json`
-4. Run packer to complete VM build.
+1. Run packer to complete VM build, the `--force` will replace any previous build artifacts.
-  * `packer build -var-file=templates/learning.json templates/educationbuild.json`
+  * `packer build --force -var-file=templates/learning.json templates/educationbuild.json`

 For the master or training VMs, use `master.json` or `training.json`.
 For the student VM, you don't need an educationbase or var-file: